Not being a major reviewer of sorts, I just need to come here to somehow make sense of the wasted 4-5 hours of my life.

 I am a big fan of gender-bender storys.
 When I saw this on a monthly marathon, hosted by Chii on Anime Planet, I was overjoyed and really looking forward to this title.
 It sounded like I, Me My, Starberry Eggs, meets My-Hime, and had potential.
 I was just finishing a title that was the polar opposite called Aoi Bunkoi, so the change of pace sounded like Rocky Road bliss.

-20 minutes into the first episode I realized I was more wrong than NBC exects setting up the Tonight Show.
+20 minutes into the first episode I realized I was more wrong than people who order a Snuggie.
 The first mistake?
 The creators decided to shoe horn about a dozen already well worn genre's into a 12 episode masterpiece of what is wrong with the industry.

 To make this as easy as a Bandaid removal, I might as well get to the worst part of Kampfer, the story.
 Natsuru Senō is a teen boy who one day wakes up from a odd dream to find he is a girl.
 After the initial shock he is talked to by a stuffed animal that tells him he is a Kamfer.
 This just puzzles him more but like any good fast paced, poorly written show, his worry wears off in five minutes.